transloadit/uppy/website/src/docs/aws-s3-multipart.md

 ### `prepareUploadPart(file, partData)`

+This will be used if `batchPartPresign` is false (default).
 A function that generates a signed URL to upload a single part.
 Receives the `file` object from Uppy's state.
 The `partData` argument is an object with keys:

  - `uploadId` - The UploadID of this Multipart upload.
  - `key` - The object key in the S3 bucket.